Terminus-Project/Terminus-Bot/README.md

 ### buffer

 A short-term, in-memory message history.
-It is currently not required by any scripts, but will be eventually used by the regex script.
+This is used by the regex script for quick searching of recent messages for subtitution, and can easily be used by other scripts.

 ### caps